-Over the years there has been a significant improvisation in the performance of GPU (Graphical Processing Unit).
+Over the years there has been a significant improvement in the performance of GPU (Graphical Processing Unit).
 As the technology scene is evolving day by day, the current trend GPUs are capable of handling more and more complex content than the previous generations.
 GPU is responsible for the faster computation of graphical content that boosts the performance of video and graphics.
 It basically lessens the work of CPU and produces a smooth, faster video and graphics.

 Multimedia content like videos is heavily used on a day to day basis be it an entertainment industry or computer simulations or even multimedia games.
 While the graphical and multimedia drivers provide high-quality graphics solution, users are facing problems related to GPU drivers in Windows 10.